Looking for easy hiking in the Atlas Mountains? Go trekking in Morocco on an Atlas Mountains day trip from Marrakech.

-Stepping out in Imlil, you’ll be greeted with a smile and feel thoroughly spoilt.
+Stepping out in Imlil, you’ll be greeted with a smile.
 Rashid, my guide, explained more often than not tours take place in very small numbers.
-It felt like a tailored trek; I got to choose which route to take (I opted for waterfalls over cliff views), when to stop (frequently for photos for you guys of course), and obviously it allowed me the chance to interrogate Rashid.
-Ahem, I mean to interview Rashid and let him share his knowledge.
+It felt like a tailored trek; I got to choose which route to take (I opted for waterfalls over cliff views), when to stop (frequently for photos).
+And it allowed me the chance to find out more about local life here.

 I loved walking past the tiny school.
 The backpacks were bigger than the children themselves, and they giggled and shrieked at Jay’s lip piercings.
 They were so, so cute.
 Too cute for photos.

 Recommended Reading: Why I don’t Share Photos of Children Online

 I bet the thing you’ll notice the most though is the clean, crisp fresh air.
 In the city of Marrakech it is thick with pollution.
 Up here, I found myself trying to take as many deep breaths as possible.

 The ridiculously clear water flowing from the mountainsides was so cold and pure that I found myself splashing my face just for the sake of it.
 And, hanging out in the abandoned hut pretending to be a local.

 Arriving at Kasbah Du Toubkal

 After an hour or two of trekking you’ll reach your goal – the mighty Kasbah Du Toubkal.
 A mountain retreat that has been smothered in awards, not only for the amazing experience it provides guests, but also for the green and sustainable work it enables.